innovia/bluepill-gearman/README.md

 ## Usage

-Require the bluepill-nagios gem and add a check named :nsca in your pill configuration file.
+Require the bluepill-nagios gem and add a check named :gearman in your pill configuration file.

 Available options are:
-* nscahost: the host where you want to send your events
+* gearman_server: the gearman server where you want to send your passive checks
-* port: the port where nsca daemon is listening (default: 5667)
+* port: the port where nsca daemon is listening (default: 4730)
 * hostname: the host defined in your nagios configuration (default: hostname -f)
 * service: the service name defined in the nagios configuration (default: bluepill configuration process name)
+* queue: the queue name to process the jobs (default: check_results)

 Example: